Thomas H. Lee (businessman): Philanthropy

 Lee donated $22 million to Harvard University.
-Lee served as a trustee of Lincoln Center, the Museum of Modern Art, the Whitney Museum of American Art, the Museum of Jewish Heritage, Brandeis University, Cardozo Law School at Yeshiva University, Combined Jewish Philanthropies of Greater Boston, Harvard University, the Intrepid Museum Foundation, NYU Medical Center, and Rockefeller University.
+Lee was a trustee of Lincoln Center, the Museum of Modern Art, the Whitney Museum of American Art, the Museum of Jewish Heritage, Brandeis University, Cardozo Law School at Yeshiva University, Combined Jewish Philanthropies of Greater Boston, Harvard University, the Intrepid Museum Foundation, NYU Medical Center, and Rockefeller University.
 He was a major donor to James Turrell's Roden Crater project.

 Personal life

 Lee was married twice.
-He divorced his first wife, Barbara Fish Lee, in 1995, after he made public the fact that he had an affair with a woman who was later tried for extortion.
+He and first wife, Barbara Fish Lee, divorced in 1995, after he made public that he had an affair with a woman who was later tried for extortion.
 Lee's second wife was Ann Tenenbaum of Savannah, Georgia.
 Lee had five children.

 Lee was an avid art collector and a friend of Bill Clinton and Hillary Clinton.
-In June 2008, at the conclusion of Hillary's unsuccessful presidential run, she and Bill were reported to have stayed at his East Hampton, New York, beach-front home for a few days for the period when she was out of the public eye.
+In June 2008, at the conclusion of Hillary's unsuccessful presidential run, she and Bill were reported to have stayed at his East Hampton, New York, beach-front home for a few days while she was out of the public eye.

 At the time of his death, Forbes estimated his net worth at $2 billion.